 “From that experience we gained new partnerships with PaperMate and Jealous Sweets,” she says.

-Anthea is hopeful that Project Happy Note will continue to expand its reach with new partners and funders in the future, helping more people reconnect during difficult periods.
+Anthea is hopeful that Project Happy Note will continue to expand its reach with new partners and funders in the future, helping more people reconnect during difficult periods—particularly important through the winter months of what has been a challenging year.

 “When people go through hard times, it’s easy to feel dehumanized, and this can be so daunting,” she says.
 “This is why what I’m doing is important—I’m trying to create a little bit of light in a dark time.”